modmail-dev/Modmail/README.md

   * Native Discord dark-mode feel.
   * Markdown/formatting support.
   * Login via Discord to protect your logs ([premium feature](https://buymeacoffee.com/modmaildev/membership)).
-  * See past logs of a user with `?logs`.
+  * See past logs of a user with `/logs view`.
-  * Searchable by text queries using `?logs search`.
+  * Searchable by text queries using `/logs search`.

 * **Robust implementation:**
-  * Schedule tasks in human time, e.g. `?close in 2 hours silently`.
+  * Schedule tasks in human time, e.g. `/close after:in 2 hours silently`.
   * Editing and deleting messages are synced.
   * Support for the diverse range of message contents (multiple images, files).
   * Paginated commands interfaces via reactions.

 This list is ever-growing thanks to active development and our exceptional contributors.
-See a full list of documented commands by using the `?help` command.
+See a full list of documented commands by using `/help`.

+## Commands

+Slash commands are enabled by default and are registered only in the inbox server configured by `MODMAIL_GUILD_ID`, falling back to `GUILD_ID` for a single-server setup.
+Setting `USE_SLASH_COMMANDS=false` removes the guild-scoped commands from both configured servers on startup.
+Commands with subcommands are grouped naturally, for example `/config set` and `/logs search`.
+Each command only exposes the named options it supports: simple commands such as `/selfcontact` have no options, `/snippet add` has `name`, `value`, and `attachment`, and replies require `message` with an optional `attachment`.
+Values are translated back through the existing converters so aliases, snippets, mentions, and human-readable durations keep working consistently.
+Parameters with a fixed set of valid values, such as `/close option`, use Discord choices instead of unrestricted text.

+Commands can also be invoked with `@bot command`.
+This mention form does not require the privileged message-content intent.
+Legacy text-prefix commands are disabled by default; set `ENABLE_PREFIX_COMMANDS=true` and restart the bot only when Discord has approved that intent for the application.
+Slash registration can be controlled with `USE_SLASH_COMMANDS`, which defaults to `true`.

 ## Installation